By Denver Cheddie

 How do a fool's lips enter into contention?
 By his confession, or by his lack of wisdom?
 What are the words of a talebearer?
 Negative confessions or gossips?
 It is clear that these scriptures are not dealing with a person's confession but rather the wisdom or lack thereof in the things he says.
 It is talking about how our words can affect our relationship with others.
 It is not logical to believe that verse 21 is any different.

 Rom.
 4:17.
-“Calling those things which are not as though they were”.
+“He believed God who gives life to the dead, calling those things which are not as though they were”.

 It is claimed that we can speak healing, prosperity and call forth whatever we want even if we don’t see it.
 How difficult is it to see that this verse is speaking of God, for He alone has such power?
 There was no need for Abraham to have faith in God (depend on Him) if man had such power.
 This is one of the significant differences between God and man.
 And there is no record of Abraham, who is the human being discussed in Romans 4, calling forth anything into being.
 The only thing Abraham confessed was that he was a pilgrim on the earth (Hebrews 11:13).